Aiven-Labs/presentations/2021-03-22-Python-Web-Conference/README.md

 ## Talk Structure

+* Problems Kafka solves:
+  * Existing app or new
+  * Communication between components
+  * communications between apps
+  * aging application
+  * all different integrations

-* What is Kafka - Working with the pizzeria analogy - can be done with a generic analogy
+* What is Kafka - generic order producer analogy (or with the pizzeria analogy) - Pizza app analogy
   * What is an event?
     * Receiving an Order on the phone
     * New material arrives
     * Working hours start!
     * Pizza is ready!
   * Basic setup:
-    * one person who replies to calls and make pizzas - not enough - monolith
+    * one person who replies to calls and make pizzas - can grow (think experience) not enough - monolith
     * add person who replies to calls, pizza maker, distributor
     * sync calls, show waiting time, service unavailable
     * add person that does receipts, same message goes to two people